urban-plumber/urban-plumber.github.io/index.md

 Those who provide modelling or observational data will be invited as authors on relevant papers.

+## Project resources

+A series of scripts and resources are provided with the aim of making participation easier - especially for the multi-site phase.
+These include:

+- scripts to automate model configuration, convert forcing and create complying output
+- online portal for accessing site files, and for submitting model data
+- immediate compliance checks and simple analysis on submission, with ability to resubmit if required

 ## More information

 Email [met-urban-plumber@lists.reading.ac.uk](mailto:met-urban-plumber@lists.reading.ac.uk) to register your interest.